tytydraco/yessleep/out/My_dad_was_lost_at_sea_and_so_I_had_to_miss_AA_to_settle_his_affairs_Now_strange_things_are_happening_in_my_hometown.md

 I tried to tell myself it wasn’t my father’s fault.
 Even in the absence of an apology, the guilt of being at the helm when the sea turned over like a slumbering monster must somehow be torture.
 After all, taking my new wife on that boat with him was supposed to be an act of trust and moving on.

 I forgave that man for so much.
 He only lashed out at me and my sister because he loved our long-dead mother so much.
 He either frequented bars to chat up women, or was out on the water, because if she wasn’t at the bottom of a bottle or in the body of some forty-something divorcee, she had to be out there.
-He grew up in a time when men of the sea didn’t cry, they acted.

 It wasn’t fair that I survived and Sally didn’t.
 Fuck, it wasn’t fair that *he* survived at all.